JiyuLuD/fandetect/README.md

-I will upload Subsequently.
+It will upload subsequently.
 Please stay tuned.